MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-async-network-io.md

 ### Large result set

-Some application clients request thousands or millions of rows and then process the result by applying filters, sorting and aggregations.
+Some application clients request thousands or even millions of rows and then process the results by applying filters, sorting, and aggregations.
 Large result sets may lead to unnecessary network utilization and client application processing.

 **Resolution:** Application developers must carefully balance the processing between SQL Server and clients.
 Filtering or aggregations can be performed by SQL Server and the final result set can be small.
 Limit the result set that arrives to the clients.
 Any more computations over the data, presentation and formatting are more appropriate on the client side, once the data is received.